Best Way To Sell Prints Of Your Artwork

 Over the past five years, more and more artists have decided to sell art online.
 Even galleries are taking advantage of the internet.

 Even though it is possible to sell original art online, you still have to focus on building a following, and that is why we recommend starting locally before you focus on just online sales.
-Many artists see other artists do very well on social media and think that it is as simple as posting an image of their work.
+Many artists see other artists do very well on social media and think it is as simple as posting an image of their work.
 There is more to it than that to increase sales.